ivan-parnarev/E-Government/e-gov-auth/README.md

 * Java Development Kit (JDK) installed, with Java v.17 (or higher)
 * PostgreSQL Database installed
-* Public/Private Key pair generated for JWT encryption/decryption with openSSL (Already generated and located in resources/keys directory), you can generate your own key pair.
+* You should generate you own Public/Private Key pair for JWT encryption/decryption with openSSL for example and place them in **resources/keys** directory.

 ### Configuration